6.3.8.6.1 Novelty

 PCT ISPE Guidelines:

-However, the prior art disclosure must be an enabling disclosure (see paragraph 12.02 of the PCT International Search and Preliminary Examination Guidelines).
-A chemical compound, the name or formula of which was mentioned in a document, is not considered as known unless the information in the document, together, where appropriate, with knowledge generally available on the effective date of the document, enable it to be prepared and separated or, for instance in the case of a product of nature, only to be separated.
+The prior art disclosure must be an enabling disclosure (see PCT/GL/ISPE/12 paragraph 12.02).
+A chemical compound mentioned by name or formula in a document is not considered as known unless the information in the document – together, where appropriate, with knowledge generally available on the effective date of the document – enable it to be prepared and separated, or, in the case of a product of nature, only to be separated.

 In the case of a published document, the lack of novelty may be apparent from what is explicitly stated in the document itself.
 Alternatively, it may be implicit in the sense that, in carrying out the teaching of the prior document, the skilled person would inevitably arrive at a result falling within the terms of the claim.
 Lack of novelty of this kind should be raised by the examiner only where there can be no reasonable doubt as to the practical effect of the prior teaching.

-When interpreting ‘product by process’ claims, the approach to be followed is given in Appendix A5.26[1] of the PCT International Search and Preliminary Examination Guidelines.
+When interpreting ‘product by process’ claims, examiners should follow the approach in Appendix A5.26[1] of the PCT ISPE Guidelines.
 That is, a product is not rendered novel merely by the fact that it is produced by means of a new process.
 See also 6.1.11.3 Searching Product by Process Claims.

 Amended Reasons